rebecca1230/IntrotoIM/midtermProject/journal.md

 **Goal of the day:**
 1. Should resolve some bugs and change the speed or size of paddle/puck to make the game smoother.
+   a) Change the angle of the puck.
+   b) Allow a harder hit of the paddle leads to accerleration of the puck.
+   c) Allow two keys' press to work at the same time.
+   d) Let the puck exist in the middle of the screen during a new session(game after someone scored).
-2. Refine background and enhacne aesthetic.
+3. Refine background and enhacne aesthetic.
-3. Create the start and restart function of the game.
+4. Create the start and restart function of the game.
-4. Add sound.
+5. Add sound.
-5. Winner and Looser.
+6. Winner and Looser.
-6. Choose level of difficulties.
+7. Choose level of difficulties.